ioam/svn-history/README.txt

 Linux:

 To build Topographica under Linux, just type "make" from within the topographica/ directory.
-Once it seems to be doing something is a good time to go out for dinner or a movie; the build process will take quite some time (e.g. about twenty minutes on a 3GHz Pentium IV machine).
+The build process will take a while to complete (e.g. about 5-10 minutes on a 1.5GHz Pentium IV machine).
 If all goes well, a script named "topographica" will be created in the topographica/ directory; you can use this to start Topographica as described below.